Is Bacterial Infection Dangerous?

 Signs and symptoms of bacterial infection

-The signs and symptoms of bacterial infection differ depending upon the place where the infection is present in the body.
+The signs and symptoms of bacterial infection differ depending on where the infection is present in the body.

 However, some of the most common signs and symptoms of bacterial infections include: